 The Good, The Bad & the Ugly of Crimpers

-In this photo I have lined up some of my wire crimper's.
+In this photo I have lined up a short selection of wire crimper's.
 The one on the far left IS NOT A CRIMPER!
 I only say this because I have witnessed people putting together marine terminations with a pair of PLIERS.

 The next crimper, the one with the yellow handles, is a cheap hardware store quality crimper and should only ever be used in an absolute emergency.

-The middle crimper is a decent quality Klein crimper though it's not really well suited for much other than crimping non-insulated terminals.
+The middle crimper is a low grade Klein strip & crimp tool though it's not really well suited for much other than crimping non-insulated terminals and stripping wire.

-The fourth crimper is a good quality crimper, made by Ancor Products, and designed specifically for crimping marine or aviation grade heat shrink terminations.
-The jaws of this crimper are precision machined, and wide enough in cross section, to produce an excellent crimp.
+The fourth crimper is a good DIY quality crimper.
+This one is made by Ancor Products, and designed specifically for crimping marine or aviation grade heat shrink terminations.
+The jaws of this crimper are well machined, and wide enough in cross section, to produce a good quality crimp.
 This crimper is also of the ratcheting type and will not release until a proper crimp has been made.